BrunoASNascimento/study_centre/coursera/Risk Management Specialization/01. Introduction to Risk Management/README.md

 Liquidity risk should have adequate governance structures and tools in order to measure, monitor, and manage liquidity risk.
 There is no single measure of liquidity risk, firms typically use a range of metrics to assess liquidity risk.
 Liquidity risk management, however, usually starts with operational liquidity, which establishes the daily cash needs by forecasting all cash inflows versus outflows.
 Once operational liquidity is assessed, the next step is usually an analysis of a firm’s access to unsecured funding sources and the liquidity profile of its asset base.
 This information is integrated into a strategic perspective that looks at current assets, current liabilities, and off-balance sheet items.

 A funding matrix is built that shows funding needs for various maturities.
 Any funding gap should be addressed by plans to raise additional liquidity through either borrowing or asset sales.
 A contingency funding plan establishes a plan of action should one of the liquidity stress scenarios develop.
 When a crisis hits, management usually has no time react, thus a pre-established plan is useful.

+## Types of Business and Financial Risks

-## Introduction to Market Risk
+### Introduction to Market Risk

-### Market Risk
+#### Market Risk

 Let's now take a look at market risk.
 Think of risk management as part art and part science.
 When you look at market risk, market risk for risk management is more of the science.
 When you go past market risk into credit risk, it becomes a little more on the art side.
 As you go then from credit risk to operational risk, operational risk could be considered more art than science.
 Regardless of whether it's quantitative or qualitative, it takes a combination of both quantitative analysis and qualitative analysis for good risk management.
 While market risk is the most quantitative of the risk disciplines, there is a qualitative aspect even to market risk.
 But at its core, what market risk management seeks to do is to utilize market data as well as statistical measures in order to identify, assess, and measure risk to create economic value.
 The goal of risk management is not necessarily to minimize risk; the goal of risk management is to have a good risk adjusted return for the risk you assume.
 Risk should always be on a going forward basis. en
 ​

-### Measuring Market Risk
+#### Measuring Market Risk

 When looking at measuring market risk, what you want to do is you want to take a look at the level of risk you're assuming, but you also want to make sure that you're not assuming an undue level of risk.
 Statistical measures that are often used in market risk management include things like the mean, which is the average.
 Standard deviation, the standard deviation measures deviations from the mean.
 But you also have to take a look at value at risk, which the value at risk is the confidence level under the normal distribution up to the confidence level of which you're trying to measure the value at risk.
 When you look at the normal distribution, the normal distribution is known as that bell shaped curve.
 In the middle of the bell shaped curve, the mean is the middle of the bell shaped curve.
 At that point, the mean is actually 0, and then what the normal distribution then does is the normal distribution measures the deviations from the mean.
 Generally, 68% of the observations are within one standard deviation of the mean.
 95% are within two standard deviations, and about 99% are within three standard deviations.